thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 - Describe why becoming a better learner is important.
 - Explain how to become a better learner using a three step process.
-- Identify a few personal strengths and at least one personal weakness regarding this process.
+- Identify a few personal strengths regarding this process.
+- Identify at least one personal weakness regarding this process.

 ## Why is becoming a better learner important?